dhh1128/vvp/spec.md

 For a given phone call, a *callee* (also referred to as a *terminating party* or *TP*) receives the call.
 Typically one callee is targeted, but multiparty SIP flows allow INVITEs to multiple callees, either directly or via a conference server (see {{RFC4353}} and {{RFC4575}}).
 A callee can be an individual consumer or an organization.
 The direct service provider of the callee is the *terminating service provider* (*TSP*).
 In many use cases for VVP, callers attempt to prove things to callees, and callees and their service providers use VVP primarily with a verifier mindset.
 However, enterprises or call centers that accept inbound calls from individuals may want assurance to flow the other direction; hence, VVP supports optional evidence about callees as well.

 ### Originating Party {#OP}
-An *originating party* (*OP*) controls the first *session border controller* (*SBC*) that processes an outbound call, and therefore builds the VVP passport ({{<passport}}) that cites evidence about the caller.
+An *originating party* (*OP*) controls the first *session border controller* (*SBC*) that processes an outbound call, and therefore builds the VVP passport that cites evidence about the caller.

 It may be tempting to equate the OP with "the caller", and in some perspectives this could be true.
 However, this simple equivalence lacks nuance and doesn't always hold.
 In a VVP context, it is more accurate to say that the OP creates a SIP INVITE {{RFC3261}} with explicit, provable authorization from the party accountable for calls on the originating phone number.
 The OP originates the VVP protocol, but not always the call on the handset.

 It may also be tempting to associate the OP with an organizational identity like "Company X".
 While this is not wrong, and is in fact used in high-level descriptions in this specification, in its most careful definition, the cryptographic identity of an OP should be more narrow.
 It typically corresponds to a single service operated by an IT department within (or outsourced but operating at the behest of) Company X, rather than to Company X generically.
 This narrowness limits cybersecurity risk, because a single service operated by Company X needs far fewer privileges than the company as a whole.
 Failing to narrow identity appropriately creates vulnerabilities in some alternative approaches.
-The evidence securing VVP MUST therefore prove a valid relationship between the OP's narrow identity and the broader legal entities that stakeholders more naturally assume and understand (see {{<DE}}).
+The evidence securing VVP MUST therefore prove a valid relationship between the OP's narrow identity and the broader legal entities that stakeholders more naturally assume and understand.

 The service provider associated with an OP is called the *originating service provider* (*OSP*).
 For a given phone call, there may be complexity between the hardware that begins a call and the SBC of the OP -- and there may also be many layers, boundaries, and transitions between OSP and TSP.